Couples are stressed out more than ever.

 One of the most common challenges in maintaining your couple connection is stress.
 Stress can show up in a range of different ways including, work stress, financial stress, difficulties dealing with family and in-laws, and raising children.

-When you don’t adequately manage your stress, it can affect the mental, physical, and spiritual health of both you and your partners.
+When you don’t adequately manage your stress, it can affect the mental, physical, and spiritual health of both you and your partner.

 When you’re under stress, you have less resilience – your ability to respond well to life’s day-to-day challenges is compromised.
 This can also affect your communication and the ability to manage conflict in your relationship.